riclolsen/json-scada/docs/install.md

 * https://docs.mongodb.com/manual/core/sharded-cluster-components/

-For not trusted or open to Internet networks it is important to use TLS over MongoDB connections.
+For not trusted or open to Internet networks it is important to use TLS for MongoDB connections.
 Consult the MongoDB docs to learn how to config connections using certificates.

 * https://docs.mongodb.com/manual/tutorial/configure-ssl/